NunuMarie3000/Lab07-city-explorer-api/README.md

 08-24-2022 10:38pm - commited feature 1 changes to github repo
 08-25-2022 11:47 - step 1 of lab 8 complete, making axios get request to weatherbit.io to get and send forecast info to the client
+08-26-2022 5:30pm - server deployed to heroku, we have movie information as well

 ## Credit and Collaborations